 Have I cut enough to solve the problem of rampaging gun killers?

-kneejerk response was to ensure that, with immediate effect, the BBFC were to become stricter with regards to the level of violence and weapons displayed in Hollywood action films - a trend that would continue right up until Ferman's departure from the
+Ferman's kneejerk response was to ensure that, with immediate effect, the BBFC were to become stricter with regards to the level of violence and weapons displayed in Hollywood action films - a trend that would continue right up until Ferman's

 [He was] completely beside himself, and the hysterical response was to say, 'As a result of this, we must absolutely look at how guns are portrayed in films, we must absolutely hack it back because this is what's happened'.